 The office of our Chief Legal Officer (CLO) is seeking an Executive Assistant.
 This position is expected to provide superior interpersonal, organizational and time management skills and support to the CLO.
-The Executive Assistant is integral to the CLO’s ability to oversee regulatory departments within the Law Society including intake & early resolution, investigations, monitoring & enforcement, discipline, custodianships & special fund, unauthorized practice and tribunal & legislative counsel.
+The Executive Assistant is integral to the CLO’s ability to oversee regulatory departments within the Law Society including Intake & Early Resolution, Investigations, Monitoring & Enforcement, Discipline, Custodianships and Unauthorized Practice.

 The Executive Assistant must exercise proven strengths in initiative, discretion, professionalism and judgment in carrying out the position’s functions and adding value to the organization.

 - Managing office processes and information flow on behalf of the CLO by screening and prioritizing incoming requests, email, mail and telephone calls, flagging priority and urgent matters and directing matters to other staff as appropriate.